Creative Youth Collective

 Program Structure

-Weekly one-on-one mentorship sessions
+Consistent one-on-one mentorship sessions

-Highly personalized, project-based approach
+Highly personalized and collaborative project-based approach

 Ongoing support between sessions